 First of all, the plywood backboard was prepared.
-Old screws and wiring were removed from the plywood and then scraped as smoothly.
+Old screws and wiring were removed from the plywood and then scraped until the surface was smooth.
 Due to the age of the fascia and the cement render above, the fascia was slightly curved.

-Therefore, the three black panels had to be planed individually so the entire fascia would be neatly covered.
+Therefore, the three black panels had to be planed on each edge individually to ensure the fascia was covered neatly.
 The panels were fixed through the face, and over stickers disguised the screws.

 I chose three panels rather than two halves for the new black fascia.
-This meant a vertical butted edge would be avoided between the flat-cut letters.
+This meant a vertical butted edge would be avoided in the middle of the flat cut letters.

 Adhering flat cut letters

 A template is used to accurately position the flat cuts.
-Following a dry run, I was ready to fix them permanently.
+Following a dry run, I was ready to glue them permanently.